Best Ever Homemade Fruit and Nut Granola [Recipe]

 Have you been hunting for the perfect granola recipe?
 Well, look no further; I do believe you have found it!
-This fruit and nut granola is all the things it ought to be: gluten free, sugar free, and absolutely loaded with nuts and fruit.
+This fruit and nut granola is all the things it ought to be: gluten free, sugar free, and absolutely loaded with nuts and dried fruit.
 Oh, and did I mention that it also sticks together super well, making it fabulously chunky and crunchy??
 Yes, it does that too!

 My friend, I do believe today is your day!
+Say goodbye to store-bought granola and hello to this healthy granola recipe.

 Is this granola gluten free?